 Parmjit’s parents came to West London in the 1960s from Punjab in search of a better life.
-His father (Balbir) worked as a lorry driver and his mother (Satvinder) was a cleaner at Ealing Hospital.
+His father (Balbir) worked as a lorry driver and his mother (Satvinder) was a cleaner at Hillingdon and Ealing hospitals.

 Whilst a cleaner at the Hospital, the NUPE trade union (now Unison) offered to send Satvinder on an English language course if she would, in return, take up the challenge of becoming a union shop steward, representing her fellow cleaners at the hospital.

 After attending a state education in West London (including Mellow Lane Comprehensive in Hayes), Parmjit went to Nottingham University where he did a degree in electronic Engineering, followed by a Masters Degree in information technology.

 On leaving university he went on to work for the Labour Party as a Campaigns Organiser in West London and also the West of England at the 1997 General election.
 He presided over the successful elections of Steve Pound (Ealing North), Piara Khabra (Ealing Southall), Clive Soley (Ealing, Acton and Shepherds Bush), Michael Wills (Swindon North) and Julia Drown (Swindon South).

 In 1998 he co-ordinated the Ealing Council elections campaign for the Labour Party which saw the Party win with a landslide.
 Parmjit was himself elected as a councillor for the council ward of Yeading (where he lived) on Hillingdon Council in 1998.
 In 1999, aged 28, he became the youngest European Parliamentary Candidate in the country.

 MP and Minister